 - A comfortable and relaxing atmosphere for enjoying Korean food right at Chinatown: Settled in hectic Chinatown, Jang Won is a gem among various Korean restaurants in the area.
-It is a gem because you can find there a more spacious dining room, a decorating style that gives you a glimpse of a quiet countryside, and most importantly, delicious dishes.
+You can find there a more spacious dining room, a decorating style that gives you a glimpse of the quiet countryside, and most importantly, delicious dishes.

-- Kimchi chigae – an enticing dish: This kimchi soup is highly recommended among food bloggers.
-With S$14, you will have a big, red, hot soup bowl with kimchi, tofu and thinly sliced pork.
+- Kimchi jjigae – an enticing dish: This kimchi soup is highly recommended among food bloggers.
+With S$14, you will have a big, red, hot soup bowl with kimchi, tofu, and thinly sliced pork.
 Its color is enticing and its taste is a highway to heaven.

 - Private room available: Jang Won offers a private room suitable for a group of 15 people.

 BANCHAN: Jang Won’s banchan menu is regularly rotated so you will have chances to taste different sets of banchan.
 Normally, there are 6 banchan served, which are complementary and refillable.

 - Kimchi pancake